holycrap872/ucls-ml-ai/CourseMaterial/problem_sets/03_data_structures_wheaties_structured.md

    an input and returns a set of all of the dictionary's **keys**.
     - For example: `{1: 5, 6: 3} -> {1, 6}`
     - **Do not** use the `.keys()` function
-    - Hint: To iterate through a dictionary's keys, you do `for key in d:`
+    - Hint: to iterate through a dictionary's keys, you do `for key in d:`
-    - Hint: To create an empty accumulator set, you do `acc_set = set()`
+    - Hint: to create an empty accumulator set, you do `acc_set = set()`
 0. Create a function that takes a dictionary of integers mapped to integers as an input and returns a set of all of the dictionary's **values**.
     - For example: `{1: 5, 6: 3} -> {5, 3}`
     - **Do not** use the `.values()` function
-    - Hint: To use a key to get a dictionary's value, you do `d[key]`
+    - Hint: to use a key to get a dictionary's value, you do `d[key]`
 0. Create a function that takes two lists of **equal size** as inputs and returns a dictionary where each element of the first list points to the corresponding element in the second list.
     - For example: `[1, 2, 3], ["a", "b", "c"] -> {1: "a", 2: "b", 3: "c"}`
-    - Hint: To create an empty accumulator dict, you do `acc_dict = dict()`
+    - Hint: to create an empty accumulator dict, you do `acc_dict = dict()`
-    - Hint: To add a value in a dictionary, you do `d[key] = value`
+    - Hint: to add a value in a dictionary, you do `d[key] = value`
+0. Create a function that takes a dictionary of integers mapped to integers and returns True if any key equals its value.
+    - For example: `{1: 2, 3: 3, 4: 2} -> True`
+    - Hint: `return True` somewhere inside a loop
 0. Create a function that takes an **even-length** list of integers and returns a dictionary where each even-indexed element maps to the following, odd-indexed element.
     - For example: `[1, 10, 2, 7, 8, 3] -> {1: 10, 2: 7, 8: 3}`
-    - Hint: Use a `for i in range(0, len(l), 2):` loop
+    - Hint: use a `for i in range(0, len(l), 2):` loop
 0. Create a function that takes a sentence as an input and returns a set of all of the characters in the sentence.
    - For example: `"hey there" -> {"h", "e", "y", "t", "h", "r"}`
-   - Hint: To create an empty accumulator set, you do `acc_set = set()`
+   - Hint: to create an empty accumulator set, you do `acc_set = set()`
 0. Create a function that takes a sentence as an input and returns a dictionary storing the count of each character.
     - For example: `"wow!" -> {"w": 2, "o":  1, "!": 1}`
-    - Hint: To create an empty accumulator dict, you do `acc_dict = dict()`
+    - Hint: to create an empty accumulator dict, you do `acc_dict = dict()`
-    - Hint: You need an `if letter not in d:` check somewhere in the loop
+    - Hint: you need an `if letter not in d:` check somewhere in the loop
+0. Create a function that takes two sets of integers as input and returns a set containing all elements from either set.
+    - For example: `{1, 2}, {2, 3, 4} -> {1, 2, 3, 4}`
+    - **Do not** use the `union()` function
+    - Hint: to create an empty accumulator set, you do `acc_set = set()`
 0. Create a function that takes a dictionary of integers mapped to integers as an input and returns the largest **key**.
     - For example: `{1: 9, 4: 2, 6: 6, 3: 7} -> 6`
-    - **Do not** use the `max()` function.
+    - **Do not** use the `max()` function
-    - Hint: Have an accumulator called `largest_key`
+    - Hint: have an accumulator called `largest_key`
-    - Hint: To iterate through a dictionary's keys, you do `for key in d:`
+    - Hint: to iterate through a dictionary's keys, you do `for key in d:`
 0. Create a function that takes dictionary of integers mapped to integers as an input and returns the smallest **value**.
     - For example: `{1: 9, 4: 2, 6: 6, 3: 7} -> 2`
-    - **Do not** use the `min()` function.
+    - **Do not** use the `min()` function
-    - Hint: To use a key to get it's corresponding value, you do `d[key]`
+    - Hint: to use a key to get its corresponding value, you do `d[key]`
+0. Create a function that takes a dictionary of sets and returns a dictionary with the same keys but values replaced with their sizes.
+    - For example: `{"a": {1, 2, 3}, "b": {4, 5}} -> {"a": 3, "b": 2}`
+    - Hint: use `len()` to get the side of the sets
 0. Create a function that takes a list of pairs as an input and returns those pairs as keys/values in a dictionary.
     - For example: `[(1, "a"), (2, "b"), (3, "c")] -> {1: "a", 2: "b", 3: "c"}`
-    - Hint: To iterate through a list of pairs, you do `for first, second in l:`
+    - Hint: to iterate through a list of pairs, you do `for first, second in l:`
 0. Create a function that takes a sentence as an input and returns a set of all of the words in the sentence.
     - For example: `"my my well well" -> {"my", "well"}`
-    - Hint: Use `.split(" ")`
+    - Hint: use `.split(" ")`
-    - Hint: To create an empty accumulator set, you do `acc_set = set()`
+    - Hint: to create an empty accumulator set, you do `acc_set = set()`
 0. Create a function that takes two sets of integers as an input and returns a boolean of whether the first set is a "subset" of the second set.
     - Note: set `a` is subset of set `b` if every element in `a` is also in `b`
     - For example: `{1, 4}, {1, 4, 10} -> True`
-    - Hint: To iterate through a set, you do `for elem in s:`
+    - Hint: to iterate through a set, you do `for elem in s:`
-    - Hint: To check whether an element is in a set, you do `if elem in s:`
+    - Hint: to check whether an element is in a set, you do `if elem in s:`
 0. Create a function that takes list of integers and returns a dictionary containing the even/odd count.
     - For example: `[1, 11, 10, 5] -> {"even": 1, "odd": 3}`
-    - Hint: Have an initial accumulator dict of `d = {"even": 0, "odd": 0}`
+    - Hint: have an initial accumulator dict of `d = {"even": 0, "odd": 0}`
 0. Create a function that takes a sentence as an input and returns the number of unique words in the sentence.
     - For example: `"hey you hey there hey" -> 3`
-    - Hint: This is just like a previous problem, but then you use `len()`
+    - Hint: this is just like a previous problem, but then you use `len()`
 0. Create a function that takes a dictionary of integers mapped to integers as an input and returns a list of all of the **values** in the dictionary in sorted order.
     - For example: `{1: 9, 4: 2, 6: 6, 3: 7} -> [2, 6, 7, 9]`
-    - Hint: To get a sorted list of integers you do `sorted_l = sorted(l)`
+    - Hint: to get a sorted list of integers you do `sorted_l = sorted(l)`
 0. Create a function that takes a dictionary of integers mapped to integers as an input and returns a list of all of the values **ordered by their keys** (different from the previous question).
     - For example: `{1: 100, 3: 55, 2: 8} -> [100, 8, 55]`
-    - Hint: To get the keys of a dict in sorted order, you do `for k in sorted(d):`
+    - Hint: to get the keys of a dict in sorted order, you do `for k in sorted(d):`
 0. Create a function that takes two lists of integers as inputs and returns the set of integers that are in both.
     - For example: `[6, 6, 8, 1], [1, 8, 3] -> {1, 8}`
-    - Hint: To check if an element is in a list you do `if elem in l:`
+    - Hint: to check if an element is in a list you do `if elem in l:`
 0. Create a function that takes a sentence and counts the number of times each word in the sentence appears.
     - For example: `"hey you hey there hey" -> {"hey": 3, "you": 1, "there": 1}`
-    - Hint: Use `split(" ")`
+    - Hint: use `split(" ")`
-    - Hint: This is similar to a previous "counting dict" problem
+    - Hint: this is similar to a previous "counting dict" problem
 0. Create a function that takes a string as an input and returns the first, non-repeated character in the string.
     - For example: `"good gosh" -> "d"`
-    - Hint: First create and then use a counting dict of all of the letters
+    - Hint: first create and then use a counting dict of all of the letters
 0. Create a function that takes a list of integers as an input and then returns a boolean of whether there are duplicates in the list.
     - For example: `[5, 6, 7, 4, 5] -> True`
-    - Hint: Create a counting dict of all of the elements
+    - Hint: create a counting dict of all of the elements
 0. Create a function that takes a list of strings as an input and returns a list containing the reverse of each string.
     - For example: `["apple", "banana", "cherry"] -> ["elppa", "ananab", "yrrehc"]`
-    - Hint: Creating a helper function called `reverse_string()` will be useful
+    - Hint: creating a helper function called `reverse_string()` will be useful
 0. Create a function that takes two sets of integers as an input and returns a set of integers that is the intersection of the two sets.
     - For example: `{6, 9, 12}, {1, 5, 6, 8, 12, 13} -> {6, 12}`
-    - **Do not** use the `intersection()` function.
+    - **Do not** use the `intersection()` function
-    - Hint: To check if an element is in a set you do `if elem in s:`
+    - Hint: to check if an element is in a set you do `if elem in s:`
 0. Create a function that takes a list of integers as an input and returns a list that is a version of the original list, but without any duplicates.
 The order or the elements from the original list should be preserved.
     - For example: `[4, 5, 4, 4, 1, 2, 5] -> [4, 5, 1, 2]`
-    - Hint: First create and then use a counting dict of all of the numbers
+    - Hint: first create and then use a counting dict of all of the numbers
 0. Create a function that takes two lists of integers as inputs and returns the set of integers that are in only one of the lists.
     - For example: `[4, 5, 4, 3], [3, 1, 5] -> {4, 1}`
-    - Hint: To check if an element is in a set you do `if elem in l:`
+    - Hint: to check if an element is in a set you do `if elem in l:`
+0. Create a function that takes a list of strings and returns a dictionary where keys are string lengths and values are lists of strings of that length.
+    - For example: `["cat", "dog", "mouse"] -> {3: ["cat", "dog"], 5: ["mouse"]}`
+    - Hint: similar to a counting dictionary, but use `[]` instead of `0`
 0. Create a function that takes a set of integers and a number as an input and then returns a new set of integers containing numbers from the input set that are **less than** the given number.
     - For example: `{1, 4, 6, 3, 7, 2}, 5 -> {1, 4, 3, 2}`
-    - Hint: Create an empty set and add to it using the accumulator pattern
+    - Hint: create an empty set and add to it using the accumulator pattern
 0. Create a function that takes a list of integers and returns a dictionary where the keys are the integers and the values are lists of their indices.
     - For example: `[1, 2, 1, 3, 2] -> {1: [0, 2], 2: [1, 4], 3: [3]}`
-    - Hint: To create an empty accumulator dict, you do `acc_dict = dict()`
+    - Hint: to create an empty accumulator dict, you do `acc_dict = dict()`
-    - Hint: In the loop, check if the number has ever been seen before
+    - Hint: in the loop, check if the number has ever been seen before
-0. Create a function that takes a list of integers and returns their average.
+0. Create a function that takes a set of integers and returns their average.
-    - For example: `[4, 9, 11, 5] -> 5.8`
+    - For example: `{4, 9, 11, 5} -> 5.8`
 0. Create a function that takes a list of strings and a minimum length, then returns a set of all strings that are at least that length.
     - For example: `["cat", "dog", "mouse", "rat"], 4 -> {"mouse"}`